Chuck-Mella/SemiAutomatedAdmin/Monsters From the PID/README.md

 Functions for calculating Feder holidays.

 ## Mime-Conversion.ps1
-Functions for Encoiding|Decodinng files to Mime For emailing and code to determine a files mime-type.
+Functions for Encoiding|Decodinng files to Mime For emailing and code to determine a file's mime-type.

 ## SimpleEncryption.ps1
 Various code/text encryption tools (toying around stuff).